 - Importance of non-objective criteria: previous research activity, high; work experience, high; extracurricular activity, medium; clinically related experiences, medium; letters of recommendation, high.

-- Apply to the University Graduate College
+Apply to our graduate program online through the Graduate College

-- Uplaod a resume or vitae
+- A resume or vitae

-- Submit TOEFL or IELTS scores if your native language is not English
+- TOEFL or IELTS scores if your native language is not English

 120 McFall Center